PARIS

 • Ask for the bill, it is considered rude for waitstaff to bring you your bill unless requested.

-• Navigation: Use Google Maps to help you navigate.
+Use Google or Apple Maps to help you navigate the Paris Metro.
 Each line has two directions and is numbered, color-coded, and labeled by the end-of-line stations.
 Stations are marked with the iconic “Métro” sign.

 Language